kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/list-pokemon.md

 # Pokeshop API - List Pokemon

 This use case retrieves the list of Pokemon directly from the database (Postgres) based on the provided query through the API.
-The idea of this query is to showcase a straightforward scenario, where the API layer receives a request from the outside and needs to trigger a database query to get some data and return it to the client.
+The purpose of this query is to showcase a straightforward scenario, where the API layer receives a request from the outside and needs to trigger a database query to get some data and return it to the client.

 ```mermaid
 sequenceDiagram